 - a urethane cover with a “spin-optimized” coating for greatly improved spin and control around the greens

 - a 344-dimple pattern with 13558 micro dimples (about 40 micro dimples per dimple); the micro dimples are said to improve lift and drag properties

 How does the ball perform from tee to green?

-That leaves recycled balls.
-Recycled balls are balls that have been found lying around on golf courses and very often have only been hit once or twice.
+That leaves recycled balls, which are balls that have been found lying around on golf courses and very often have only been hit once or twice.
 For the best value for your money, I would suggest only considering ball packs with condition ratings of AAA or above.
-You can find fantastic deals for recycled RZN Platinum balls from trusted sellers on eBay (links provided in this review).

-If you have any thoughts or opinions about the Nike RZN Platinum golf ball, be sure to leave a comment below!
+Interested in the RZN Platinum ball?
+If you have any thoughts or opinions about it, feel free to leave a comment below.